doolanshire/Combat-Models/instructions1921/README.md

 **destroyer\_guns.csv**: containing information on light cruiser guns (4.7 in I and 4 in V).

 **secondary\_guns.csv**: containing information on secondary guns (6 in XII, 6 in VII, 5.5 in, 4 in IX, 4 in VII).

+The *interpolated* versions of each data file have two additional columns.
+These columns contain the terms needed for each gun to calculate hit chances at arbitrary ranges using a logarithmic regression model.

 ## To do
 * Fix the *salvo size* parameter to represent the ratio of guns firing rather than an absolute number.
 The latter does